 Child protective services have improved over the years.

-A lot of serial killers grew up in broken homes and suffered childhood trauma:
+A lot of serial killers grew up in broken homes and suffered from childhood trauma:

 - Henry Lee Lucas’ mother was a prostitute who would make him watch as she had sex with her clients.
 She would also force him to wear girl’s clothes to school.